adamhsparks/adamhsparks/content/about.md

 Kansas State University, Manhattan, KS, USA

-  * 2009 - PhD in Epidemiology and Ecology of Plant Pathogens studying with [Dr Karen Garrett](https://www.garrettlab.com/garrett/)
+  * 2009 - PhD of Plant Pathology in Epidemiology and Ecology of Plant Pathogens studying with [Dr Karen Garrett](https://www.garrettlab.com/garrett/)

   * 2007 - Graduate Certificate in Geographic Information Systems and Remote Sensing

 Purdue University, West Lafayette, IN, USA

-  * BS in Soil and Crop Management
+  * B.S. of Agronomy in Soil and Crop Management

 ### Employment